 Visitors to the London Eye will find themselves sharing their bubble with fewer passengers, and they’ll also need to pre-book.
 Fortunately, it’s still possible to secure discount London Eye offers via online providers.

 Other attractions have had to be more severe.
 The Warner Brothers Studio Tour has closed off certain enclosed spaces entirely: if you wanted to take a look around the inside of Privet Drive, or around a carriage on the Hogwarts Express, you might find yourself out of luck.

-These measures go alongside the ones you’d expect, like mandatory facemasks and provided hand-sanitizer.
+These measures go alongside the ones you’d expect, like mandatory facemasks and provided hand sanitiser.

-It’s unlikely that things will return to normal for a while, especially in light of the government’s latest kerbs on social gatherings of more than six people.
+It’s unlikely that things will return to normal for a while, especially in light of the government’s latest curbs on social gatherings of more than six people.